 What tips would you offer for people to get the most out of their networking, besides the standard ‘don’t start with self-promotion’?

-What’s a growing trend that you see in video for conversion (besides increased usage)?
+What’s a growing trend that you see in the video for conversion (besides increased usage)?
 What are people getting right that they used to get wrong?

 I think the biggest trend is the DIY aspect.

-Rather than hiring a production firm, some businesses are talking the bull by the horns and creating their own videos.
+Rather than hiring a production firm, some businesses are taking the bull by the horns and creating their own videos.
 This might mean they hire a videographer on staff or it might mean they just use webcams and simple equipment to produce decent video all on their own.
 To me, just trying is doing it right.

-My only real caveat is that most viewers are pretty tolerant of less than professional grade videos, but you must get the sound and lighting right.
-People will just click away if they cannot hear or see the video due to low quality production.
+My only real caveat is that most viewers are pretty tolerant of less than professional-grade videos, but you must get the sound and lighting right.
+People will just click away if they cannot hear or see the video due to low-quality production.